MBuuts/Applications_Wiertsema_and_Partners_Lauwersmeer/README.md

 Parameters for the LandTrendr algorithms can be adjusted in the left-hand panel, and clicking the map, inserting a shapefile or drawing a polygon in the map will interactively display LandTrendr inputs and segmentation results for the selected pixel or area in a set of charts in the right-hand panel.

 Additional LandTrendr utilities are included in `LandTrendr.js` and a description of the original LandTrendr utilities can be found [here](https://emapr.github.io/LT-GEE/).
-A download link to the step-by-step manual on how to use the application can be found here. elaborate manual on how to use the ViWi App can be found [here](url to manual in repository).
+A step-by-step manual (including download link) on how to use the application can be found [here](https://github.com/MBuuts/DORA_ViWi_App/blob/main/Manual%20(1).pdf). elaborate manual on how to use the ViWi App can be found [here](url to manual in repository).

 ## Collaboration Wiertsema & Partners